 Whether you want to release negative energy, find a new source of inspiration, or lose yourself in creative thoughts, here are three practices to help you embrace spirituality at home

-As lockdown continues, it’s becoming increasingly apparent that more non-traditional healthcare practices are firmly establishing themselves in our daily routines.
+It’s becoming increasingly apparent that more non-traditional healthcare practices are firmly establishing themselves in our daily routines.
 From harnessing moon power and finding the hidden meaning of our dreams, to mindfulness meditation and getting in touch with our spirit animals, more of us are looking for ways to get in touch with our spiritual side.

 Try these three practices to help you find comfort in something bigger than you.